dianahuang99/BrokenApp/conceptual.md

 - What are some ways of managing asynchronous code in JavaScript?

+  - Using promises is a way to manage asynchronous code
+  - Using APIs is also a way to manage asynchronous code

 - What is a Promise?

   - a Promise is what you get a from an async function if you don't await it and wait for it to finish.

 - What are the differences between an async function and a regular function?

-  - regular functions are synchronous and don't wait for something to finish to start the next thing.
+  - regular functions are synchronous and don't wait for something to finish to start the next thing while the code in async functions don't run until each one is done

+  - async functions return promises while regular functions just return the value

 - What is the difference between Node.js and Express.js?

+  - Node.js is a server-side javascript environment and Express.js is a framework that Node.js uses

 - What is the error-first callback pattern?

+  - when you use a callback function app.use in express, the first parameter is an error

 - What is middleware?

-- it is something that doesn't
+  - it is code that runs after the request and before our route

 - What does the `next` function do?